invenia/blog/_posts/JuliaLangFeatures.md

 This blog post is based on a talk originally given a Cambridge PyData Meetup, and also at London Julia Users Meetup.

+## Introduction:

+Julia is notated as a very expressive language with lots of cool features.
-### Some features were not planned, but simply emerged from the combinations of other features.
+It is worth considering that some features were not planned, but simply emerged from the combinations of other features.

-I will show you how these features are implemented:
+This post will will show you how several cool features are implemented:

  - ✅ Unit synatic sugar (`2kg`)
  - ✅ Traits